 Living with pre-diabetes

-Pre-diabetes may have no signs or symptoms but having pre-diabetes means you are at risk of developing type 2 diabetes.
+It’s important to know that while there may be no specific pre-diabetes symptoms or signs, having pre-diabetes means you are at risk of developing type 2 diabetes.

 Leading a healthy lifestyle